-(https://osf.io/qhypn/?view_only=6d145512d39a477bb8292b3a378b07b7).
+We preregistered our study on Open Science Framework (https://osf .io/qhypn).
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.
 We computed our sample size a priori to have 80% power to detect a small effect similar to the average of those obtained in Pilot Study 1B and Study 2.
 As such, we sought to obtain a final sample size of approximately 350 participants.
-To obtain a final sample of approximately 350 college-educated, full-time employed participants from working-class backgrounds currently working in a white-collar job, we recruited 3,000 U.S. adults to complete a 1-minute eligibility screening questionnaire via Prolific Academic in exchange for \$0.15.
-We then invited the 654 eligible participants to complete a second 10-15 minute study on Organizational Culture Perceptions.
+To obtain a final sample of approximately 350 college-educated, full-time employed participants from working-class backgrounds currently working in a white-collar job, we recruited 3,000 U.S. adults to complete a 1-min eligibility screening questionnaire via Prolific Academic in exchange for \$0.15.
+We then invited the 654 eligible participants to complete a second 10-15 min study on Organizational Culture Perceptions.
 We obtained complete data from 425 participants.
-Following our pre-registration, we excluded three individuals who failed an embedded attention check item, 35 individuals who scored less than 80% on a Captcha screener item, and 12 individuals who spent less than 4 minutes on the entire study - a study that was pretested to take approximately 10 minutes on average.3 We were therefore left with a final sample of N = 375 ($M{\rm age} = 37.69$, $SD{\rm age} = 10.52$, 39% female, 61% male, 0.3% nonbinary; 1% Arab or Middle-Eastern; 17% Asian/Asian-American, 5% Black or African-American, 9% Hispanic or Latino, 1% Native American, 72% White, 0.25% Other).
-A post-hoc sensitivity analysis indicated that the remaining sample size provided us with 80% power to detect a small-to-medium effect of d = 0.29 (f = .15).
+Following our preregistration, we excluded three individuals who failed an embedded attention check item, 35 individuals who scored less than 80% on a Captcha screener item, and 12 individuals who spent <4 min on the entire study-a study that was pretested to take approximately 10 min on average.3 We were therefore left with a final sample of N = 375 ($M{age} = 37.69$, $SD{age} = 10.52, 39\%$ female, 61% male, 0.3% nonbinary; 1% Arab or Middle-Eastern; 17% Asian/Asian-American, 5% Black or African-American, 9% Hispanic or Latino, 1% Native American, and 72% White, 0.25% other).
+A post hoc sensitivity analysis indicated that the remaining sample size provided us with 80% power to detect a small-to-medium effect of d = 0.29 (f = .15).

-Procedure.
+Procedure

 Upon entering the Time 1 eligibility survey, participants completed an initial questionnaire that included our measure of social class background (i.e., parental educational attainment) and measure of workplace type (i.e., white-collar vs. blue-collar workplace) embedded in a series of distractor demographic items (e.g., age, gender, race/ethnicity).